open-edge-insights/eii-core/common/util/c/README.md

 By default, this command will install the EIS Utils C library into `/usr/local/lib/`.
 On some platforms this is not included in the `LD_LIBRARY_PATH` by default.
-As a result, you must add this directory to you `LD_LIBRARY_PATH`, otherwise you will encounter issues using the EIS Message Bus.
+As a result, you must add this directory to you `LD_LIBRARY_PATH`.
 This can be accomplished with the following `export`:

 ```sh
 $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib/
 ```

 > **NOTE:** You can also specify a different library prefix to CMake through
 > the `CMAKE_INSTALL_PREFIX` flag.